History of the Jews in Kyrgyzstan: After World War I

 After World War I, more and more Ashkenazi Jews came to Kyrgyzstan.
 Many representatives of different political parties were exiled to central Asia, or government officials were asked to work in rural areas such as Kyrgyzstan.
-With the outbreak of the bolshevic revolution, many political activists were sent to Kyrgyzstan to promote the communist ideas, and bolshevic rule − many of whom were Jews or of Jewish origin (from the far western part of the former Russian Empire), such as G. Broido, who was chairman of the Bishkek city soviet, and Pinchasov, Lifschitz and Frei, who were members of the local city soviets of Osh, Dzhalal-Abad, and Tokmak.
+With the outbreak of the October Revolution, many political activists were sent to Kyrgyzstan to promote the communist ideas, and bolshevic rule − many of whom were Jews or of Jewish origin (from the far western part of the former Russian Empire), such as G. Broido, who was chairman of the Bishkek city soviet, and Pinchasov, Lifschitz and Frei, who were members of the local city soviets of Osh, Dzhalal-Abad, and Tokmak.
 In 1920, the local ministry of education initiated a Jewish institute run by Simon Dimanshtein meant for the alphabetization of Sephardic Jews.
 In 1929, Alexander Volodarsky, a former Yeshiva student from Vitebsk, became the leader of the Ashkenazi Jewish community of Osh after being exiled from Belarus due to his religious practices.